-Brainstorm, experiment, fail, try again and discover new ways to deal with challenges.
-Creativity is the ability to come up with a variety of innovative solutions to a problem, and it is a skill that anyone can develop and apply to any field.
-Students who select a concentration in Creativity Studies will combine the skills from their core communication classes with a variety of arts and learn to apply all of these in any future career path.
-This is particularly beneficial for students who choose careers where they will be asked to develop creative ways to get across a message using multiple media or any field where innovation is critical.
+Brainstorm, experiment, fail, try again, and discover new ways to approach challenges.
+Creativity is the ability to come up with innovative solutions, and it is a skill anyone can develop and apply to any field.
+Students who select a concentration in Creativity Studies enhance the skills from their core communication classes with a variety of arts based courses.
+This is particularly beneficial for students who seek out careers where they will be encouraged to think creatively where innovation is critical.
+Note: Students concentrating in Creativity Studies must take classes in more than one of the following arts areas: Literature (LIT), Fine Arts (FIA), Film Studies (FLM), Music (MUS), Theatre (THE).